Raku/toolchain-bikeshed/build.md

 The key "p5helper" will cause the string "%p5helper%" in Makefile.in to be replaced by the value given by the META file.
 Values may be literals or hashes which further specify how to generate the value.

-### library
+### resource
+resource values specify the names of resources bundled with the distribution.
+They will be expanded to the path of the named resource file.
-library values specify the names of resources which are native libraries.
-They will be expanded using $*VM.platform-library-name to match what NativeCall does.
+If the value starts with "libraries/" then it specifies a native library.
+It will be expanded using $*VM.platform-library-name to match what NativeCall does.
 E.g. "p5helper" will be expanded to "resources/libraries/libp5helper.so" on Linux or "resources\libraries\p5helper.dll" on Windows.
+This matches the convention used for accessing the library through %?RESOURCES
-Rationale: use as a Makefile target or an output option for a compiler.
+Rationale: use the library name as a Makefile target or an output option for a compiler.

 ### run
 Runs the given command on a shell and uses the output as value for the Makefile.in variable.